stefan-hoeck/idris2-sop/src/Doc/Deriving.md

 spellOrd1 = Refl
 ```

-The library also supports additional types of
+The library also supports additional forms of
 product types.

 Records: